-Figure: overview of mandatory fields (as of 25.02.2018)
+Figure 9: overview of mandatory fields (as of 25.02.2018)

 The mandatory fields are set as mandatory in the MEGA tool.
 Every field needs an entry.
 If not applicable the value “N/A” has to be set.
 Only the “Product MEGA contact” (role in MEGA=DBG Application Portfolio Manager) and the IT Contributor (role in MEGA=DBG Application Owner) are able to amend the fields belonging to his/her product.
+The Application AID is generated automatically when adding a new application in MEGA.
+The IT Contributor maintains the technical details like Control of Source Code, Components, Technologies, etc. because he mostly is the one who runs&maintains the application.

 Furthermore, the Legal Entities (LE) (role in MEGA= DBG Legal Entity Responsible) are able to edit the field Using/Owning Legal Entity.
 The field Owning Legal Entity can be assigned once and afterwards only the assigned LE is able to edit the field.
 The Using Legal Entity field can be assigned to several LEs.

-However, the security attributes and Information Owner will be maintained by Group Security (role in MEGA = DBG Information Security).
+However, the security attributes and Information Owner will be maintained by Group Information Security (role in MEGA = DBG Information Security).
+The information classification per application is done by the responsible Information Owner for the Legal Entity and stored by GIS.
+So GIS has the overall overview of all information classifications by the different Legal Entities.